TrafficMCTS: A Closed-Loop Traffic Flow Generation Framework with Group-Based Monte Carlo Tree Search: Methodology

 During the simulation phase of group-based MCTS, the algorithm continues to select the valid metanode to extend the next time step until the simulation terminates.
 Then a reward will be calculated for this simulation from the result.
-We designed an embedded SVO reward function that guides vehicles to efficiently complete their driving intentions while characterizing their cooperative tendencies.
-Inspired by \cite{Schwarting2019}, the reward $R_i$ for $V_i$ in the traffic flow consists of reward to self $R_{self}$ and reward to other vehicles $R_{others}$, which are weighted by SVO angular preference $\varphi_i$.
+We designed a SVO embedded reward function that guides vehicles to efficiently complete their driving intentions while characterizing their cooperative tendencies.
+Inspired by \cite{Schwarting2019}, the reward $R_i$ for $V_i$ in the traffic flow consists of reward to self $R_{i,self}$ and reward to other vehicles $R_{i,others}$, which are weighted by SVO angular preference $\varphi_i$.
 The definition of reward $R_i$ is shown as

 where the orientation $\varphi_i \in [0, 2\pi]~rad$.
 In the traffic flow, each vehicle would possess its unique factor $\varphi_i$.
-Some common definitions of the social preferences are \begin{itemize} \item Altruistic ($\varphi_i \approx \pi /2$): Maximize the others' rewards, without consideration of their own outcomes. \item Prosocial ($\varphi_i \approx \pi /4$): Behave with benefiting the whole group and maximize the joint reward. \item Individualistic/egoistic ($\varphi_i \approx 0$): Maximize their own outcomes, without concern of others' rewards. \end{itemize}
+Some common definitions of the social preferences are \begin{itemize} \item Altruistic ($\varphi_i \approx \pi /2$): Maximize the others' rewards, without consideration of their own outcomes. \item Prosocial ($\varphi_i \approx \pi /4$): Behave to benefit the whole group and maximize the joint reward. \item Individualistic/egoistic ($\varphi_i \approx 0$): Maximize their own outcomes, without concern for others' rewards. \end{itemize}

-The reward to self $R_{self}$ focuses on the efficient and safe completion of $V_i$’s driving intention, which includes two parts: the reward for the terminal state $R_{terminal}$ and the reward for the process states $R_{process}$.
-The former only concentrates on the leaf metanodes of the search tree, while the latter focuses on the path from the initial metanode to the terminal metanode.
+The reward to self $R_{i,self}$ focuses on the efficient and safe completion of $V_i$’s driving intention, which includes two parts: the reward for the terminal state $R_{i,terminal}$ and the reward for the process states $R_{i,process}$.

-where $R_{terminal}$ is exclusively acquired when $V_i$ completes its driving intention in the terminal metanode. $R_{process}$ is obtained by evaluating the state of the flow in each time step from multiple perspectives and adding them up.
+The former only concentrates on the leaf metanodes of the search tree, while the latter focuses on the path from the initial metanode to the terminal metanode. $R_{i,terminal}$ is exclusively acquired when $V_i$ completes its driving intention in the terminal metanode. $R_{i,process}$ is obtained by evaluating the state of the flow in each time step from multiple perspectives and adding them up.
 To improve travel efficiency, $V_i$ receives higher rewards when its speed approaches its target speed.
 To ensure rational driving behavior, $V_i$ receives higher rewards for continuous actions and staying on the center line of the lane.
 Furthermore, to enhance safety, $V_i$ receives higher rewards for maintaining a larger distance from its surrounding vehicles.